Coresignal logo

 Modern consumers are creatures of habit.
 The reasons that made them buy your products in the past will be the same reasons they will continue to be loyal to your brand.
 So, you can learn from previous interactions with your brand and leverage that knowledge to enhance your approach toward meeting their future demands.

-The key to accomplishing this goal is in gathering as much web data on your customers as possible.
-Essentially, predictive modeling with web data requires you to complete three vital steps.
+The key to accomplishing this goal is gathering as much web data on your customers as possible.
+Predictive modeling with web data requires three vital steps.
 First, you perform thorough data analysis to determine what worked for your customers in the past and recognize customer patterns.

 That should tell you which marketing strategy gives the best results for each segment.
 Finally, you use web data to ascertain which products or services had the most success during each campaign, including the ones that did or did not successfully increase your sales.